The Great Conditioner Debate!

 How to condition well.

 2. Underwater Dogs Conditioner is light and effective.
-A little goes a long way so don't use too much.
+A little goes a long way, so don't use too much.
 Start with a little and get the best possible coverage.
-Add more if need be.
-You will note the product becomes super slippery when it touches wet hair, feeling like silk, and quickly covering the body to soften and detangle fur and rehydrate skin.
+Add more if needed.
+You will note the product becomes super slippery when it touches wet hair, feeling like silk, and quickly covering the body to soften and detangle fur and rehydrate skin

-4. Massage thoroughly.
-If your dog suffers from skin sensitivities, rashes or itchy spots- pay special attention to these areas.
-If you dog has long hair, comb the conditioner through with a wide-tooth conditioning comb.
-This ensures conditioner coats all hair strands.
+3. Massage thoroughly.
+If your dog suffers from skin sensitivities, rashes, or itchy spots — pay special attention to these areas.
+If your dog has long hair, comb the conditioner through with a wide-tooth conditioning comb.
+This ensures the conditioner coats all hair strands.
 Be sure to work it well into the skin- remember this is a process to protect both hair and skin.
 We cannot have one without the other.

-5. Rinse well, but know that this product can be left in.
+4. Rinse well, but know that this product can be left in.
 I always rinse lightly from top of head to tail, with minimal rinsing on the underbelly and legs as my Cocker Spaniel has mild sensitivities.
-A face cloth on the face and ears is a good idea, and can be a good way to help distribute conditioner without your dog taking offence!
-It does not matter if the product is left on the coat- in fact, it's a bonus.
+A face cloth on the face and ears is a good idea and can be a good way to help distribute conditioner without your dog taking offense!
+It does not matter if the product is left on the coat — in fact, it's a bonus.

 The finished coat needs to be seen to be believed…